Bombardment of Arras: Background

 In the first months of 1712, the War of the Spanish Succession was marked by disunity among the Grand Alliance.
 As a result of the 1710 British general election, the Whigs had been swept from power in Great Britain and replaced by the Tories, who were opposed to further involvement in the conflict.
 The Tory Harley ministry accused the Duke of Marlborough and his fellow Whig politicians of war profiteering; as a result, Marlborough, who had led the Allied armies in the Low Countries since 1702 was removed from office by Queen Anne under Tory pressure.

 The Tories were also hostile towards the Dutch Republic, who they did not trust.
 In his 1711 work The Conduct of the Allies, Tory pamphleteer Jonathan Swift argued that the Dutch were ungrateful allies and a threat to Britain.
-Swift wrote that the Dutch were in "a condition to strike terror into us, with 50,000 veterans ready to invade us from the country which we have conquered for them".
+In another work Swift wrote that the Dutch were in "a condition to strike terror into us, with 50,000 veterans ready to invade us from the country which we have conquered for them".
 When the Tory-dominated British House of Commons passed a resolution criticising the Dutch for not fulfilling prior agreements with Britain, Dutch statesman Anthonie Heinsius and his fellow regenten were outraged.
 The Dutch issued a reply to the resolution wherein they refuted Tory criticisms point by point, greatly embarrassing the Harley ministry.